 The Six (and a bit) Bridges

 Oporto, Portugal's second city, has a magnificent natural setting on the north bank of the River Douro, just a few miles inland from its opeing into the Atlantic Ocean.
 By summer 2001 there were six fixed crossings of the Douro at Oporto, within less than a 10km stretch of the river.
 These are listed below, in order of date of construction.
-In location sequence, starting upstream, the first to be encountered is the Freixo road bridge, which is not visible from the Ribeira, Oporto's central river-front, as the river bends to the south just east of the city-centre.
-Next come the two contrasting railway bridges of S. João (modern) and Dona Maria Pia (historic), followed by the new concrete road crossing, the Infante bridge.
-The sequence is completed by the majestic double span of the Ponte D.Luís and, finally, by the elegant arch of the Arrábida road-crossing, towards Foz in western Oporto.
-Part of a seventh bridge survives, for just downstream of the D. Luís are the partial remains of the two columns which supported the Ponte Pensil, the slender suspension bridge which preceded the 1886 D. Luís structure.
+In location sequence, starting upstream, the first to be encountered is the Freixo, which is not visible from the Ribeira, Oporto's central river-front, as the river bends to the south just east of the city-centre.
+Next come the two contrasting railway bridges of S. João and Dona Maria Pia, followed by the incomplete (2001) new concrete road bridge.
+The sequence is completed by the majestic double span of the Ponte D.Luís and, finally, by the elegant arch of the Arrábida road-crossing.
+Part of a seventh bridge survives, for just downstream of the D. Luís are the partial remains of the columns which supported the Ponte Pensil, the slender suspension bridge which preceded the 1866 structure.

 Ponte Dona Maria Pia

 Similar in appearance to the Ponte Dom Luís, but a single decker bridge for carrying the rail line out of Campanhã station to Gaia.
 It was built by Eiffel in 1876-77 and lies 1640 feet upstream from the Dom Luís structure.
 It was taken out of use in the 1990s and replaced by the Ponte de S. João.
 It is seen, above, looking west, in 2001.